Mid Autumn Festival in Vietnam – Everything you need to know

 This section may look a little slimmer than Hanoi’s but don’t be mistaken – Hoi An is definitely the best place to be in Vietnam for Mid Autumn Festival.

-On Wednesday 4th, most of Hoi An’s lantern lit streets are closed off to traffic meaning the dragons are free to play.
+During the festival, most of Hoi An’s lantern lit streets are closed off to traffic meaning the dragons are free to play.
 Each of the towns communal houses and museums will be putting on a series of events including mask making, lantern making, moon cake making, guided walks and special menus.
 There really is so much to do it’s be impossible to list it all here.
 If you’re lucky enough to be in Hoi An ask your hotel for special events or do what we do.
 Walk around slowly looking for dragons.
 You’re sure to find one.

 What’s happening in Saigon?